ju-bezdek/langchain-decorators/README.md

   ...
 ```

-## Using PromptWatch.io
+### Using PromptWatch.io

 PromptWatch io is a platform to track and trace details about everything that is going on in langchain executions.
 It allows a single line drop in integration, just by wrapping your entry point code in
 ```
 with PromptWatch():
     run_your_code()
 ```
 Learn more about PromptWatch here: [www.promptwatch.io](https://www.promptwatch.io)

-# Other
+## Other

 - this project is dependant on [langchain](https://github.com/hwchase17/langchain) (obviously)
-- as well as on promptwatch [promptwatch](https://github.com/blip-solutions/promptwatch-client), which make it easy to track and store to logs, track changes in prompts and compare them by running unit tests over the prompts...
+- as well as on [promptwatch](https://github.com/blip-solutions/promptwatch-client), which make it easy to track and store to logs, track changes in prompts and compare them by running unit tests over the prompts...

-## More examples:
+### More examples

 - these and few more examples are also available in the [examples notebook here](https://colab.research.google.com/drive/1no-8WfeP6JaLD9yUtkPgym6x0G9ZYZOG#scrollTo=N4cf__D0E2Yk)
 - including the [ReAct Agent re-implementation](https://colab.research.google.com/drive/1no-8WfeP6JaLD9yUtkPgym6x0G9ZYZOG#scrollTo=3bID5fryE2Yp) using purely langchain decorators

 ## Contributing

 feedback, contributions and PR are welcomed 🙏